When you say the word Christian, do you mean your faith? Or do you mean your tribe?

 We screwed it up from the start.
 We didn’t include everyone.
 And we paid the price.
 We fought like hell over the last 240 years to get us to equal.
 And welcome.
 And we’re damn close.
 At least we were.
 It’s changed though.

 About that first question I asked.
 When you hear the word Christian, what do you hear?
 I’ve heard the wasteful debate over whether or not we are a Christian nation with Christian values.
-There is no debate.
 We are.
-We are more than that too.
-But at our very core, we are a nation built on the fundamental Christian value that all are equal.
-And all are welcome.
+But we are more than that too.
+At our very core, we are a nation built on the fundamental value that all are equal.
+It is not at odds with my faith.
+My faith tells me all are loved.
+All are forgiven.
+All are welcome.

-Those that stoke that wasteful, tribal debate are right about one thing though.
 We are every bit in the middle of a great crisis of our faith and culture.
-Our way of life is at risk.
 But for a different reason than perhaps they’ve led you to believe.
 Our way of life isn’t at risk because more people want to come and live it.
 Our way of life is at risk because we’ve answered that first question wrong.
 Christian isn’t a thing.
 It’s not a tribe or a people to be protected.
 It’s a beautiful word that describes a bold fearless way to live.
 And the crisis isn’t that the knock on the door came and keeps coming from those in search of our shelter.
 The crisis is what we’ve decided to do when we heard it.

 The teachings of my faith are clear and unambiguous.
 Matthew 25: